 Throw some snowballs

 For kids who want some more snow fun, the Snow Ball Challenge area is next door and is the site for some awesome snowball battles including parents who got in on the action.

 Spot Arctic creature animatronics like polar bears, penguins and sabre tooth tigers as you walk through the giant snow cave.

 Enjoy the rides (for as added price)

-There’s additional rides and attractions this year that attract an additional cost including the Ferris wheel, super slide, carousel and swing chair.
-You can buy tokens or buy an unlimited play wristband (price to be confirmed for 2019).
+There are additional rides and attractions that attract an additional cost including the Ferris wheel, carousel, tea cup and swing chair.
+You can buy tokens or buy an unlimited play wristband (single use token $6 and unlimited rides wristbands $20.

-The Swing Chair and Super Slide have height restrictions.
-Kids need to be at least 110cm to ride with an adult or 120cm to ride alone but if they meet the height requirement and enjoy rides, get an unlimited play wristband as it works out much better value for money
+Children must be supervised at all times.
+If kids meet the height requirement and enjoy rides, get an unlimited play wristband as it works out much better value for money

 The flying Swing Chair will get your adrenalin pumping as you fly 12 metres above the ground.
 Just don’t go on it too many times repeatedly or you will feel nauseous!